 “We used to cut the clothes of our mother and father to make it.
 Then we would wrap them together with a small Buddha.
 If I hit your arm, it was weak.
 But if you wrapped the band around your arm first, you wouldn't get hurt.
 It's all psychology.
 That's one reason we have to honor tradition.
 Muay Thai is not too much about religion; it's more spiritual."

 “Thailand is one of the hottest countries in the world," he says.
 “How do I train my people to compete there?
 I turn the heater on in the gym here.
 I put them in hot water before they go so they get used to the 'pressure' of the heat and humidity."

 “I always try to encourage my students, but I punish them, too," Toddy says.
 “I have a baseball bat, and sometimes I hit them until they do things right." (laughs)

-Robert W. Young is the editor-in-chief of Black Belt.
+Story and Photos by Robert W. Young, editor-in-chief of Black Belt.

 - Master Toddy: "The Cobra" Technique (Part 1) - Black Belt Magazine ›

 - Master Toddy: "The Cobra" Technique (Part 3) - Black Belt Magazine ›